pashute/TheWrongTitle/README.md

 Then in a second twist during the titles, a "behind the scenes" section is shown with a surprising reversal of roles, and revenge turnaround.

+## Plot

+The viewer is lead to believe the writer is a woman. (hints: colorful phone, shot of long curly hair in the first two scenes, bolivian bag).
+The topic of the movie is discussed, a detective trying to find a non-criminal childhood abuser. "that's NOT all-family" "OK maybe not"

+The piano music spills into the room.
+In the opening scenes first the piano is seen and later in the movie the piano player.
+Its a public piano heard inside the editing room.
+(I keep the window open to hear it)

+Durring the discussion about "the movie opening" in several sessions which eventually span out over many years, the editor tells about a classmate who used to laugh at her name and obsessively distort it, until she left highschool altogether.

+This abuse story subsequently creeps into the opening scenes to the protests of the writer with new instructions.
+The editor always promises to fix the mistakes, but seemingly things get worse. there is a replacement editor once, and the writer hopes this time it will be corrected the way the writer wants it.

+In the last session the editor reveals herself.
+YOu don't recognize me, right?
+I'm "Fatilda!" you remember me?

+Then during the titles the camera is reversed to show the writer.
+A man!

 ## Structure

 The film consists of **7 scene pairs**, is strictly realistic (no hallucinations, dreams, or supernatural elements), presented in chronological order.
 The Editor visibly ages across the sessions.
 A changing typo of the writer's name runs thoughout the scenes and turns out to be the source of the final surprise.